PeppeL-G/course-material/src/courses/web-development-advanced-concepts/laboratory-work.md

 :::

 ## Present your work
 Present your work to a teacher at one of the lab sessions.
 Be prepared to explain how your code works and to answer any question the teacher might have about it.
-When the teacher is satisfied with your presentation, he will pass you on the XXX test on Ping Pong.
+When the teacher is satisfied with your presentation, he will pass you on [the assignment Laboratory Work on Ping Pong](https://pingpong.hj.se/courseId/22061/content.do?id=17126494).